-The weather is a major factor in deciding the best time to visit Sri Lanka.
+The weather is a major factor in deciding the best time to visit Sri Lanka (about Sri Lanka).
 Sri Lanka is a tropical country, the climate in Sri Lanka can be described as summer climate throughout the year.
 The main factors that are shaping the Sri Lanka weather are identified as temperature, rainfall and wind.
-While being located in the tropic, the influence of Indian Ocean, proximity to Indian mainland and central mountain range are the minor factors.
+While being located in the tropics, the influence of Indian Ocean, proximity to Indian mainland and central mountain range are the minor factors.

-The climate is under the influence of Monsoon of the Indian subcontinent.
+The climate is under the influence of Monsoon in the Indian subcontinent.
 Seasonal monsoon wind is the main contributor of the island’s rainfall that has six months changing the pattern, Summer monsoon (from April to November) and winter monsoon (November to April).
-The central part of the island, which is mainly comprised of mountains, shows a totally different climate than rest of the country.
+The central part of the island, which is mainly comprised of mountains, shows a totally different climate than the rest of the country.
 Summer monsoon or North-East monsoon brings the rain from April to November and soaks the North, East, Southern and some parts of the Island’s central region.

 Sri Lanka is located between the 5 and 9.5 of north latitudes hence Sri Lanka weather can be described as warm and humid like in most of the tropical countries.
-The average temperature of South-West part of the country records around 28C.
-Northern and eastern part of the country experiences warmer climate, which measured to be around 30C.
+The average temperature of the South-West part of the country records around 28C.
+Northern and eastern part of the country experiences a warmer climate, which measured to be around 30C.